This post was originally published in 2017 and was updated in June 2021.

 What is Telemedicine?

-Before we talk about High Deductible Health Plans (HDHPs) and why telemedicine is treated differently under those plans, let’s first define telemedicine.
-Telemedicine, or what we refer to at HealthJoy as “online medical consultations,” is a technology that allows medical professionals to evaluate, diagnose and treat patients through video or audio technology (see Why Telemedicine Use is Skyrocketing for more).
-This approach has been growing in popularity over the last decade with the release of the iPhone, and positively exploded as a no-contact solution during the coronavirus outbreak.
+Before we talk about HDHPs and why telemedicine is treated differently under those health insurance plans, let’s first define telemedicine.
+Telemedicine is a technology that allows medical professionals to evaluate, diagnose and treat patients through video or audio technology (see Why Telemedicine Use is Skyrocketing for more).
+This approach has been growing in popularity over the last decade with the release of the iPhone, and positively exploded as a no-contact solution during the coronavirus pandemic.

 - Nearly instant consultations – The average consultation through HealthJoy happens within ten minutes, with no appointment necessary.

-- No or low cost – Telemedicine has little to no cost fo HealthJoy members, and helps employees avoid costly ER and urgent care visits, saving companies money.
+- No or low cost – Telemedicine has little to no cost for HealthJoy members (the exact figure depends on the plan, as we’ll discuss below), and helps employees avoid costly ER and urgent care visits, saving companies money.

-- No travel time – No Ubers, trains, driving, or gas – members get on-demand access right from their mobile phone.
+- No travel time – No trains, driving, or gas – members get on-demand access right from their mobile phones.

-- No germ-filled waiting rooms – The coronavirus has forced us to rethink nearly all our interactions.
+- No waiting rooms – The pandemic forced us to rethink nearly all our interactions.
 Perhaps we should always have been suspicious of waiting rooms.
 According to a report in the Journal “Infection Control and Hospital Epidemiology,” you’re more likely to get sick after visiting a doctor’s office.